darach/jch-erl/README.md

 NIF wrapper for Jump Consistent Hash algorithm by John Lamping and Eric Veach developed at Google, Inc. Paper: ["A Fast, Minimal Memory, Consistent Hash Algorithm](http://arxiv.org/ftp/arxiv/papers/1406/1406.2294.pdf).

-This implementation uses the xorshift64\* pseudo-random number generator rather than the linear congruential generator in the paper as it is reasonably fast but, more importantly, memory efficient.
+This library have 2 implementations: the xorshift64\* pseudo-random number generator and the linear congruential random generator as in the paper.
+First one is reasonably fast but, more importantly, memory efficient.
+Second one is compatible with implementations in other languages.

 Performance results (via Travis CI) for

+* Erlang/OTP 18.2 - TODO
 * Erlang/OTP 17.1 - https://travis-ci.org/darach/jch-erl/jobs/50712346
 * Erlang/OTP 17.0 - https://travis-ci.org/darach/jch-erl/jobs/50712347
 * Erlang/OTP R16BB03 - https://travis-ci.org/darach/jch-erl/jobs/50712348